GaloisInc/saw-training/Salsa20.rst

 Salsa20 Verification Overview
 -----------------------------

-Salsa20 is a stream cipher developed in 2005 by Daniel J. Bernstein, built on a pseudorandom function utilizing add-rotate-XOR (ARX) operations on 32-bit words [#salsa20wiki]_.
-His original specification can be found `here <http://cr.yp.to/snuffle/spec.pdf>`_.
+`Salsa20 <https://en.wikipedia.org/wiki/Salsa20>`_ is a stream cipher developed in 2005 by Daniel J. Bernstein, built on a pseudorandom function utilizing add-rotate-XOR (ARX) operations on 32-bit words.
+The original specification can be found `here <http://cr.yp.to/snuffle/spec.pdf>`_.

 The specification for this task is a trusted implementation written in :term:`Cryptol`.
 This is analogous to what is covered in :ref:`swap-cryptol` in the ``swap`` example, but for a larger system.
-Some examples from this specification are explored below for the sake of showing what large-scale Cryptol programs look like.
+Some examples from this specification are explored below for the sake of showing what larger Cryptol programs look like.

-The implementation to be verified is written in C to closely match the Cryptol specification.
-This implementation is shown in part alongside the specification for comparison purposes.
+The implementation to be verified is written in C. This implementation is shown in part alongside the specification for comparison purposes.

 A SAWScript containing the specifications of memory layouts and orchestration of the verification itself ties everything together.
 This will be covered last,